A diverse group of marketing professionals meets at a large conference table to discuss strategy

 Exploratorium

 Exploratorium manages a large and diverse content library.
 The keyword search made discovery difficult.
-We implemented Algolia with AI-based semantic search, allowing users to find relevant content even when their terms did not match exact keywords.
+We implemented Algolia with AI-based semantic search, allowing users to find relevant content even when their terms didn’t match exact keywords.
 This improved discovery and engagement across the site.

 A solid foundation helps your content be found.

-SEO, GEO, and AEO are not separate checklists.
-They are different expressions of the same goal: making your site easy to understand, easy to access, and genuinely helpful.
+SEO, GEO and AEO aren’t separate checklists.
+They’re different expressions of the same goal: making your site easy to understand, easy to access and genuinely helpful.

-When the foundation is solid, this is where you can expand your content strategy so your content can perform across search engines, AI tools, and future platforms without constant reinvention.
+With a solid foundation, you can expand your content strategy so it performs across search engines, AI tools and future platforms without constant reinvention.
 Visibility also comes from getting your best content cited and discussed beyond your site.
-That can include digital PR, partnerships, guest contributions, and community-first participation where your audiences already ask questions.
-In many generative experiences, sources often include a mix of authoritative publishers and community platforms like YouTube and Reddit, so the right off-site strategy can reinforce your credibility and improve how often your content is referenced.
+That can include digital PR, partnerships, guest contributions and community-first participation where your audiences already ask questions.
+Generative tools often draw from both trusted publishers and community platforms, such as YouTube or Reddit.
+A strong off-site strategy can build your credibility and increase how often your content gets referenced.

 Illustration of a woman standing in the middle of a field of tall grass with blue skies and clouds around her as icons of different navigation options float above her head to help her decide where to go.